privacy-tech-lab/gpc-web-crawler/README.md

 - `OTGPPConsent_before_gpc`: the value of the OTGPPConsent cookie before a GPC signal is sent.
 This cookie is [described by OneTrust](https://my.onetrust.com/articles/en_US/Knowledge/UUID-2dc719a8-4be5-8d16-1dc8-c7b4147b88e0).
 Additional information is available in [issue #94](https://github.com/privacy-tech-lab/gpc-web-crawler/issues/94)
 - `OTGPPConsent_after_gpc`: the value of the OTGPPConsent cookie after a GPC signal was sent.
 This cookie is [described by OneTrust](https://my.onetrust.com/articles/en_US/Knowledge/UUID-2dc719a8-4be5-8d16-1dc8-c7b4147b88e0).
 Additional information is available in [issue #94](https://github.com/privacy-tech-lab/gpc-web-crawler/issues/94)

+### 6.5 Well-Known Crawls

+When running the dockerized version of the crawl, there is a seperate, but contained crawl called the Well-Known crawl that occurs simultaneously.
+The results of these crawls can be found in a subfolder that get created called 'crawl_results'.

+For example, when running a custom crawl batch, you get the following files created: analysis.json, debug.json, an error-logging folder, well-known-data.csv, and well-known-errors.json.
+If the last two files are present in your crawl results, then the well-known crawl ran successfully!

+For more instructions on how to run the well-known crawl, there is a python script included.
+For more information about the script and how to run it, [see section 8.2](#82-well-knowngpcjson-python-script).

+Howe

 ## 7. Limitations/Known Issues/Bug Fixes

 ### 7.1 Sites that Cannot Be Analyzed